presented by Oxford Financial

 Kayla Carter

-Kayla is very excited to be in her first ever A Christmas Carol.
-Hurrah!
-Chicago credits include Roe, How to Catch Creation (Goodman Theatre); The Last Match, Smart People (Writers Theatre); Mansfield Park (Northlight Theatre; and work with the Shakespeare Project of Chicago.
-Recent regional credits include Eurydice, As You Like It (American Shakespeare Center); The Moors (American Players Theater).
-Film/TV: Knives and Skin (IFC Films), neXt (Fox), Chicago Med (NBC) and APB (Fox).
-Kayla is a graduate of University of North Carolina School of the Arts.
-Instagram: @kaylacrater.
-“For the ancestors, forever.”
+Kayla is a singer, actor, and musician who is holly jolly to return for her third IRT Carol.
+Chicago credits include Roe, How to Catch Creation (Goodman Theatre); The Last Match, Smart People (Writers Theatre); Mansfield Park(Northlight Theatre).
+Recent regional credits include Riverside(Indy Shakes); Eurydice, As You Like It (American Shakespeare Center); The Moors(American Players Theatre).
+Film/TV: Knives and Skin (IFC Films), neXt(Fox), Chicago Med (NBC), and SPB (Fox).
+Graduate of University of North Carolina School of the Arts.
+Instagram: @kaylacarter.“For the ancestors, forever.”

 Jennifer Johansen

-Mrs. Fezziwig, Mrs. Crachit, Prudence, & Ensemble
+Mercy, Mrs. Fezziwig, Persephone, & Ensemble

 Jennifer Johansen

-Mrs. Fezziwig, Mrs. Crachit, Prudence, & Ensemble
+Mercy, Mrs. Fezziwig, Persephone, & Ensemble

-Among Jen’s IRT appearances are The House That Jack Built, The Game’s Afoot, and The Syringa Tree.
+(she/her) Among Jen’s IRT appearances are The House That Jack Built, The Game’s Afoot, and The Syringa Tree.
 Phoenix Theatre favorites include Wild HorsesThe Pill, Hir, and The Christians.
 With the Human Race Theatre, favorites include Gloria: A Life and God of Carnage.
 Jen is a member of Indianapolis Shakespeare Company where she most recently performed in Love’s Labor’s Lost.
 Jen proudly serves on the boards of American Lives Theatre and Summer Stock Stage.
 Proud spouse of Rob Johansen.
 Jen is a Lunt-Fontanne Fellow.
 “Dedicated to Bob-O, and to our Puds.”

 Rob Johansen